jburckhardt/M_intestinale_heatmaps/README.md

 - **Subsystem** = A more sprecific grouping of genes with 'similar' functions.
 - **Strain1-N** = The number of genes found for the specific subsystem for the specific strain.

-This apps allows the user to interactively compare the different gene subsystems found in M. intestinale in a visual format (using Heatmaps).
+This app allows the user to interactively compare the different gene subsystems found in M. intestinale in a visual format (using Heatmaps).
 This app facilitates finding patterns and difference in gene systems for different M. intestinale strains, which can lead to the creation of new hypotheses surrounding this unexplored bacterium.